Skip to main content

 NEPA at U.S. Geological Survey

-Categorical Exclusions (CXs, or CEs): Categorical exclusions are actions which the USGS has identified do not significantly affect the quality of the human environment.
-These include the following:
+Categorical Exclusions (CXs, or CEs): Categorical exclusions "means a category of actions that a Federal agency has determined normally does not significantly affect the quality of the human environment." -516 DM1 - DOI Handbook of NEPA Implementing Procedures.

 Environmental Assessments (EAs): An EA is a document that identifies environmental effects of a proposed action and determines their significance.
 If it seems unlikely that a proposed action will have a significant effect on the environment, the USGS will prepare an EA.
 An EA describes the purpose and need for a proposed action, describes the affected environment, discusses alternatives to a proposed action, and analyzes environmental impacts and ways to mitigate them.
 If the EA shows that the proposed action does not have a significant effect on the environment, it will issue a Finding of No Significant Impact (FONSI).
 In some cases, if the analysis completed during an EA shows that the proposed action will have a significant effect on the environment, the USGS will complete a full EIS.